-After you undergo a biopsy, the sample taken from your breast is sent to a laboratory where it will be analyzed by a pathologist.
-Although you'll probably never meet him or her in person, your pathologist is a very important member of your medical team.
-A highly specialized doctor, a pathologist works behind the scenes to analyze your cancer cells.
+After you undergo a biopsy, the sample taken from your breast is sent to a laboratory where it will be analyzed by pathologists.
+Although you'll probably never meet them in person, pathologists are very important members of your medical team.
+Highly specialized doctors, they work behind the scenes to analyze your cancer cells.
 The resulting report, containing vital information about your diagnosis, will be submitted to your oncologist, whose responsibility it is to explain any results to you.